What to expect from the world's sixth mass extinction | DW | 11.01.2022

 The most tragic losses could be those we cannot even see.

 "Think about the consequences of extinction as burning an art gallery.
-So you're not even thinking about a potential direct value at all, but you're thinking about the intangible loss of the World Heritage," said Thomas Brooks, chief scientist at the International Union for Conservation of Nature's Science and Knowledge Unit.
+So you're not even thinking about a potential direct value at all, but you're thinking about the intangible loss of the World Heritage," said Thomas Brooks, the chief scientist with the Science and Knowledge Unit of the International Union for Conservation of Nature.

 "Remember, any single species is a product of millions of years of evolution.
 You're looking at the loss of what makes humanity part of the planet.
 You're looking at what makes us whole," he continued.

-Conservationists are calling for large swathes of the earth to be turned into actively managed conservation areas
+Conservationists are calling for large swaths of the earth to be turned into actively managed conservation areas

 Despite these catastrophic predictions, there is some cause for optimism.
 If humans do something.